Skip to content

 You can perform the following operations:

-• Pin indexes
+• Pin indexes to the top;

-• Search and locate by index name
+• Search and locate by index name;

-Quick Filters
+Quick Filter

-For more details, refer to Filters.
+For more details, refer to Filter.

-Display Options
+Display Items

 You can perform the following operations:

-• Edit field aliases.
+• Edit field aliases;

-• Drag to adjust field order.
+• Drag to adjust field order;

-• Delete (all) fields.
+• Delete (all) fields;

-• Reset to default fields.
+• Reset to default fields;

 Status Distribution Chart

-Based on the selected time range, the system will automatically divide multiple time points and display the number of different log statuses in a stacked bar chart, facilitating efficient statistical analysis.
-When filtering logs, the bar chart will be updated in real time to show the filtered results.
+Based on the selected time range, the system automatically divides multiple time points and displays the quantity of different log statuses in a stacked bar chart format, facilitating efficient statistical analysis.

-• Customize the time interval.
+• You can customize the time interval.

-In the log Explorer search bar, multiple search and filter methods are supported.
+In the Log Explorer search bar, multiple Search and Filter Methods are supported.

 Manual Configuration